esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 ## Adantages of DIPY:

--Fully free and open source.
+-Fully free and open source

 -Allows Python coding

--Implementations of many state-of-the art algorithms.
+-Implementations of many state-of-the art algorithms

--Has methods for diffusion tensor imaging.
+-Has methods for diffusion tensor imaging

--High performance.
-Many algorithms actually implemented in Cython under the hood.
+-High performance with many algorithms actually implemented in Cython under the hood

 :::::::::::::::::::::